-''' chformal [types] [mode] [options] [selection] Make changes to the formal constraints of the design.
+''' chformal [types] [mode] [options] [selection]

+Make changes to the formal constraints of the design.
 The [types] options the type of constraint to operate on.
-If none of the following options are given, the command will operate on all constraint types: $assert cells, representing assert(...) constraints -assert $assume cells, representing assume(...) constraints -assume -live $live cells, representing assert(s_eventually ...) -fair $fair cells, representing assume(s_eventually ...) $cover cells, representing cover() statements -cover Exactly one of the following modes must be specified: -remove remove the cells and thus constraints from the design bypass FFs that only delay the activation of a constraint -delay <N> delay activation of the constraint by <N> clock cycles -skip <N> ignore activation of the constraint in the first <N> clock cycles add cover statements for the enable signals of the constraints Note: For the Verific frontend it is currently not guaranteed that a reachable SVA statement corresponds to an active enable signal. -assert2assume -assume2assert -live2fair -fair2live change the roles of cells as indicated. these options can be combined '''
+If none of the following options are given, the command will operate on all constraint types: '''

+'''

+$assert cells, representing assert(...) constraints

+-assert

+$assume cells, representing assume(...) constraints

+-assume

+$live cells, representing assert(s_eventually ...)

+-live

+-fair

+$fair cells, representing assume(s_eventually ...)

+$cover cells, representing cover() statements

+-cover

+Additionally chformal will operate on $check cells corresponding to the

+selected constraint types.

+Exactly one of the following modes must be specified:

+-remove

+remove the cells and thus constraints from the design

+-early

+bypass FFs that only delay the activation of a constraint.
+When inputs

+of the bypassed FFs do not remain stable between clock edges, this may

+result in unexpected behavior.

+-delay <N>

+delay activation of the constraint by <N> clock cycles

+ignore activation of the constraint in the first N> clock cycles

+-coverenable

+add cover statements for the enable signals of the constraints

+Note: For the Verific frontend it is currently not guaranteed that a

+reachable SVA statement corresponds to an active enable signal.

+-assert2assume

+-assume2assert

+-live2fair

+-fair2live

+change the roles of cells as indicated. these options can be combined

+-lower

+convert each $check cell into an $assert, $assume, $live, $fair or

+$cover cell.
+If the $check cell contains a message, also produce a

+$print cell.

+'''